royston16/ASU-Natural-Language-Course-Query/README.md

-# ASU CourseQuery - A Natural Language Course Query Application
+# ASU CourseFinder - A Natural Language Course Query Application

 CourseFinder is a powerful web application designed to make searching for ASU university courses simple and intuitive.
 By leveraging Elasticsearch, Flask, and React.js, this application allows users to query course data using natural language and access detailed information like schedules, seat availability, prerequisites, and more.